 Did you just receive dental implants from Drs.
-Tharp and Klaus, and are excited to tackle your favorite foods?
+Tharp, Klaus, and Kelly are excited to tackle your favorite foods?
 Not so fast!

 The days and weeks following your placement procedure are the most crucial during the healing process.
 At this time, it’s best to switch a softer diet, even though that means temporarily giving up textured foods you love.